 Remember to stay on track with choosing ‘3 BIG Goals’ for each week and no more.

-This will keep you focused, keep your goals attainable, and move you forward much more quickly than having a list of goals that are not action-oriented or the list is so long it freezes you in your tracks.
+This will keep you focused, keep your goals attainable, and move you forward much more quickly than having a list of goals that are not action-oriented or the list is so long that it freezes you in your tracks.

 Daily Blog Goals

-Your daily goals should consist of ‘3 Big Goals’ and then broken down into 3 action-oriented tasks to reach those goals.
+Your daily goals should consist of ‘3 Big Goals’ and then be broken down into 3 action-oriented tasks to reach those goals.